adaltas/node-nikita/packages/lxd/src/file/push.coffee.md

           """
         'mode':
           type: ['integer', 'string']
+          pattern: "^\\d+$"
+          filemode: true
           description: """
           Set the file's perms on push.
+LXD only support the absolute representation.
+When passing a string, an integer is casted to its octal value and passing a symbolic value will throw an error.
           """
         'source':
           type: 'string'